Kaveri

-The Kaveri (also known as Cauvery, /ta/) is a major river flowing across Southern India.
-It is the third largest river in the region after Godavari and Krishna.

-The catchment area of the Kaveri basin is estimated to be 81155 km2 and encompasses the states of Tamil Nadu, Karnataka, Kerala, and the union territory of Puducherry.
+The Kaveri (anglicized as Cauvery), (Note: Tamil: Kāviri, /ta/, Kannada: Kāvēri, /ka/)) historically known in Tamil as Ponni (/ta/), is a major river flowing across southern India.
+It is the third-largest river in the peninsula after the Godavari and Krishna.
+The river basin covers an estimated catchment area of 81155 km2, across the states of Tamil Nadu, Karnataka, Kerala, and the Union Territory of Puducherry.

-The river rises at Talakaveri in the Brahmagiri range in the Western Ghats.
-The source is located at an elevation of 1,341 m in the Kodagu district of Karnataka.
-The river flows for about 320 km through the Deccan Plateau in Karnataka before entering Tamil Nadu.
-It flows further eastward in Tamil Nadu for 416 km before flowing into the Bay of Bengal near Poompuhar in Mayiladuthurai district of Tamil Nadu.
-The river flows for a total length of about 800 km.
-The major tributaries include Amaravati, Arkavati, Bhavani, Harangi, Hemavati, Kabini, Lakshmana Tirtha, Shimsha and Noyyal.
+The river rises at Talakaveri in the Brahmagiri range of the Western Ghats, at an elevation of 1,341 m in the Kodagu district of Karnataka.
+It traverses approximately 320 km across the Deccan Plateau in Karnataka before entering Tamil Nadu, flowing a further 416 km eastward to empty into the Bay of Bengal near Poompuhar in Mayiladuthurai district.
+Over its total course of roughly 800 km, major tributaries include Harangi, Hemavati, Lakshmana Tirtha, Kabini, Shimsha, Arkavati, Bhavani, Noyyal, and Amaravati.

-There are a number of dams on the river which form part of an extensive irrigation system and are used for the generation of hydroelectric power.
-The river has supported agriculture for centuries and has served as the lifeline of several kingdoms in the past.
-Access to the river's waters has been a cause of dispute among the states of Karnataka and Tamil Nadu for decades.
-The Kaveri basin is a densely populated region, with several towns and cities located on its banks.
+Multiple dams and reservoirs along the river support regional irrigation systems and hydroelectric power generation.
+The river has supported agriculture in the region for centuries and historically supported early agricultural states, including the Chola and Pandya kingdoms.
+Sharing of its waters has been a long-standing Kaveri River water dispute between Karnataka and Tamil Nadu.
+The Kaveri River basin is a densely populated region, with several towns and cities located on its banks.

-The river is considered as sacred by the people of Southern India and is considered to be among the seven holy rivers of India.
-The river is often personified and worshiped as the goddess Kaveri.
-The river is mentioned in various Hindu religious texts including the Mahabharata and the Puranas.
-In ancient Tamil literature, the river is referenced to as Ponni meaning "the golden one".
+In Hinduism, the Kaveri is revered as one of the seven sacred rivers (Sapta Sindhu) and is personified as the goddess Kaveriamma.
+It is praised in Sanskrit epics including the Mahabharata and various Puranas, as well as throughout classical Sangam literature.